crs4/rocrate-validator/README.md

 ## CLI-based Validation

 After installation, use the `rocrate-validator` command to validate RO-Crates.
-You can run this in a virtual activated environment (if created in the [optional step](#optional-step-create-a-virtual-environment) above) or without a virtual environment if none was created.
+You can run this in an active virtual environment (if created in the [optional step](#optional-step-create-a-virtual-environment) above) or without a virtual environment if none was created.

 ### 1. Using the installed package